 moon moves across the centre of the geofield, known as the lunar equinox, and the

 barometric pressure on earth drops, and can be seen to do so by watching a barometer.
 This generates an electrical or weather related disturbance.

 Depending on where you are on the planet, the disturbance may take up to 2 days

 So the world’s weather systems originate in the sea.
 People who dwell

 near rivers will tell you that the air is always cooler in the vicinity of the

-They are looking in the
+But they are looking in the

-wrong place.
-Millions have already been invested in technology for the purpose
+Yet millions have already been invested in technology for the purpose

 only describe the weather as it is happening.
 At best, through their own

 admittance, they can go two days ahead but after that the centre of a cyclonic system